Simplifying Deep Temporal Difference Learning: Analysis of Regularised TD

-We investigate how LayerNorm mitigates instability arising from nonlinear function approximation: \begin{theorem} Under \cref{ass:regularity}, using the \textnormal{LayerNorm} $Q$-function defined in \cref{eq:LayerNorm_Critic} $\nicefrac{1}{\lVert v\rVert^2}\left\lvert \left(r+\gamma Q_\phi(x')-Q_\phi(x)\right)v^\top\nabla_\phi^2 Q_\phi(x)v\right\rvert=\mathcal{O}\left(\nicefrac{1}{\sqrt{k}}\right)$, almost surely for any test vector and any state-action transition pair $x,x'\in \mathcal{X}$. \end{theorem} \cref{proof:nonlinear} proves nonlinear instability tends to zero with increasing LayerNorm regularisation.
-For a suitably wide critic the only form of instability that we need to account for is the off-policy instability \emph{and only in the final layer weights}.
-As proposed in \cref{sec:layernorm_op}, this can be mitigated using simple $\ell_2$ regularisation if necessary.
-We now formally confirm this intuition: \begin{corollary} Define the $\ell_2$-regularised TD update as $\delta_\textnormal{\textrm{reg}}(\phi,\varsigma)\coloneqq \delta(\phi,\varsigma)-\left(\frac{\gamma}{2}\right)^2 [w^\top\ 0\ \cdots 0]^\top.$ Under \cref{ass:regularity}, using the \textnormal{LayerNorm} $Q$-function defined in \cref{eq:LayerNorm_Critic}, for any $\eta\ge1$ there exists some finite $k$ such that the TD Jacobian has negative eigenvalues almost surely. \end{corollary} In \cref{sec:deepsea_bairds} we test our theoretical claim in \cref{proof:stable} empirically, demonstrating that LayerNorm + $\ell_2$ regularisation can stabilise Baird's counterexample, an MDP intentionally designed to cause instability for TD.
-We remark that whilst adding an $\ell_2$ regularisation term $-\eta \phi$ to all parameters can stabilise TD in principle, large $\eta$ recovers a quadratic optimisation problem with minimum at $\phi=0$, pulling the TD fixed points towards $0$.
-Hence, we suggest $\ell_2$-regularisation should be used sparingly; only when LayerNorm alone cannot stabilise the environment and only over the final layer weights.
-Aside from Baird's counterexample, we find LayerNorm without $\ell_2$ regularisation can stabilise all environments in our extensive empirical evaluation in \cref{sec:experiments}.
+\begin{theorem} Let \cref{ass:regularity} apply.
+Using the \textnormal{LayerNorm} regularised TD update $ \delta^k_\textrm{reg}(\phi,\varsigma)$ in \cref{eq:regularised_td}, there exists some finite $k'$ such that the TD stability criterion holds for all $k>k'$. \end{theorem} In \cref{sec:deepsea_bairds} we test our theoretical claim in \cref{proof:stable} empirically, demonstrating that LayerNorm + $\ell^2$ regularisation can stabilise Baird's counterexample, an MDP intentionally designed to cause TD to diverge \citep{Baird95}.
+We remark that whilst adding an $\ell^2$ regularisation term $-\eta \phi$ to all parameters can stabilise TD alone, large $\eta$ recovers a quadratic optimisation problem with minimum at $\phi=0$, pulling the TD fixed points towards $0$.
+Hence, we suggest \emph{$\ell^2$-regularisation should be used sparingly}; only when LayerNorm alone cannot stabilise the environment and initially only over the final layer weights.
+Aside from Baird's counterexample, we find LayerNorm without $\ell^2$ regularisation can stabilise all environments in our extensive empirical evaluation in \cref{sec:experiments}.